NBA Academy Africa

 The NBA Academy Africa is a basketball team and academy operated by the National Basketball Association (NBA), located in Saly, Senegal.
 Opened in 2017, the academy offers both education and basketball training.
 Several alumni of the program have played in professional leagues.
 The academy is a shared program between the NBA and SEED Academy.
 The academy has two indoor training courts, as well as dormitories and educational facilities.

 Since 2022, the academy has a program called BAL Elevate with the Basketball Africa League (BAL), that allows each BAL team to select an academy player to feature on its roster during the season.
 A year earlier, in 2021, Mohab Yasser became the first academy player to play in the BAL and also the first player to win the league championship.

 For the following 2023 season, the NBA Academy enrolled its own team in the Road to BAL qualifiers where they played against professional teams.
 Despite being ineligible to qualify for the BAL, they finished with a successful 2–1 record, after beating Burundian champions Urunani and Kenyan champions KPA.
-In the 2025 NBA draft, alumni Khaman Maluach was drafted 10th overall by the Houston Rockets, becoming the highest drafted player from the academy.
+In the 2025 NBA draft, alumni Khaman Maluach was drafted 10th overall by the Houston Rockets (later being traded to the Phoenix Suns), becoming the highest drafted player from the academy.